We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 For these actions to be effective for all children, they need to be sustained over time and accompanied by complementary behaviour change communication techniques, such as "modelling", school gardens, and communication to all stakeholders involved in the provision and consumption of school food.
 Worksites and healthcare also present strong potential for improved eating among adults.

 In 2010, the South Korean Special Act on the Safety Management of Children’s Dietary Life incorporated provisions to improve the nutritional quality of school meals and sets nutrition and food-based standards for other food on sale in schools.
-Additionally, this Act establishes Green Food Zones, banning the sale of fast food and soda within 200 metres of schools.
-In 2016, Green Food Zones existed at over 10,000 schools.
+Additionally, this Act establishes Green Food Zones, banning the sale of energy dense and nutrient poor foods including fast food and soda within school premises and stores within 200 metres of schools.
+In 2017, Green Food Zones existed at over 10,515 schools (over 90% of schools).
 The provisions were implemented in 2009–10.

 There is clear evidence that the advertisements children see influence their food preferences and habits.
 There is also a lot of evidence that children and adolescents around the world are exposed to a whole host of other promotional techniques, whether on a billboard or through a phone or computer.

 Emerging evidence shows that restrictions work to reduce children’s exposure to marketing, but this depends on the criteria used in the restrictions.
 Given the role played by parents and caregivers in what children eat, consideration is needed of how they are also influenced by promotional activities.